Mayor of Salford Paul Dennett says that the takeover of Media City’s The Landing by INO4.0 Group will help the local economy.

 — IN4.0 Group (@IN40Group) October 12, 2020

 In an attempt to promote diversity in the industry, IN4.0 is prioritising female and minority-led enterprises.
-They plan to do this by creating tailored programmes and mentorships to break barriers.
+It plans to do this by creating tailored programmes and mentorships to break barriers.

-Mo Isap said: “By doing this deliberately ensures that social value is on a par with economic value so that all citizens young and old in the region will have the opportunity to succeed and break new ground in our districts.
+Mo Isap said: “This deliberately ensures that social value is on a par with economic value so that all citizens young and old in the region will have the opportunity to succeed and break new ground in our districts.

 “This is an ambition we share unequivocally with Salford City Council.”